 Sprouts in: 1 - 2 weeks

 Harvest in: 5 - 12 weeks

-Thai Basil likes to be cut!
+- Thai Basil likes to be cut!
 You can start trimming your plants in about one month after planting.
 You may remove single leaves occasionally, however for more thriving growth pinching off the whole tip is recommended - it will grow two new shoots in a week.

-Cutting and pruning your plant will also delay its flowering.
+- Cutting and pruning your plant will also delay its flowering.
 You can find a guide for pruning here.

-When basil starts to flower, the taste changes - for some people it will be too bitter.
+- When basil starts to flower, the taste changes - for some people it will be too bitter.
 It is up to you - if you want to see how basil’s flower and it’s seeds look like, don’t cut your plant anymore.
 If you would like to keep using the leaves, cut the plant strongly back.

-Keep in mind that basil is an annual plant.
+- Keep in mind that basil is an annual plant.
 It does not last forever.
 If your 70 days old basil looks old, well, it is time to replace the pod.